eugene-kul/plugin/README.md

 For the plugin to work, you need to additionally install the **Inetis.ListSwitch** plugin from the October CMS marketplace.

+Frontend of the plugin supports only Russian language, I apologize for the inconvenience caused

 ---

 Optional, but to nicely display the post review button in the review list, you need to add styles to: